Liquidation of the Zaporozhian Sich: Consequences of the liquidation of the Zaporozhian Sich

-Shortly before the destruction of the Sich, almost entire Cossack fleet was transferred Danube.
+Shortly before the destruction of the Sich, almost the entire Cossack fleet was transferred to the Danube.
 The Ottoman sultan gave the Cossacks the island of St. George, with the Sulina and St. George Danube estuaries near the Danubian Sich, and issued kleinody (клейноди) – a bulawa, a bunchuk, a seal and a korogva consecrated by the Patriarch of Constantinople.
 Some of those Cossacks soon would form the basis of the Poltava and Kherson regiments.

 The organization and rapid strengthening of the Danubian Sich aroused growing sympathy among the Ukrainian population and made it impossible for Ukrainians to take part in the war on Russia's side.
 Thus, the destruction of the Zaporozhian Sich and the formation of the Danubian Sich, not controlled by St. Petersburg, led to the fact that the southwestern borders of the Russian Empire were defenseless.
 On October 31, 1776, Grigory Potemkin reported this to Catherine II.

 Attempts to keep the Cossacks from emigrating to the Danube and Southern Buh's right bank were unsuccessful.
 Then Catherine II on May 5, 1779, and April 27, 1780, issued manifestos asking the Cossacks to return to their native lands, promising to give each of them a land plot and service in Russian ranks.
 These calls also failed.